Have you visited the Apo Island in the Philippines? If not, maybe you should start planning now!

 The waves were a bit rough at this time and we were rewarded with seawater shower.
 LOL.

 Please check prices of boats as it may increase or decrease over time.
-Also, before you dock at Apo Island, secure your ride back to avoid getting stranded especially if riding the public boat.
+Also, before you dock at the island, secure your ride back to avoid getting stranded especially if riding the public boat.

-Boat ride to Apo Island is at 40 minutes or an hour (depending on the sea condition).
+Boat ride to the island is at 40 minutes or an hour (depending on the sea condition).

-There’ll be additional fees for snorkelling and diving as well.
+There’ll be additional fees for snorkeling and diving as well.
 This will be the guide fee as you will not be allowed to dive or snorkel anywhere without a local guide.